chaas/mz-purchase-demo/README.md

 ### Set up your Kafka topic
 You must configure your Kafka cluster and topic (e.g. via [Confluent Cloud](https://confluent.cloud/)) such that you can use the [datagen](https://github.com/MaterializeInc/datagen) to write to it.

 If using Confluent, you'll also need to set up the Schema Registry (CSR).
 You'll create one schema with the name `<cluster name>.<topic name>-key` and another  `<cluster name>.<topic name>-value`, for the Kafka topic's key and value schemas respectively.
+The schema files used for this demo are checked in here under the [csr subdirectory](https://github.com/chaas/mz-purchase-demo/tree/main/csr).

 ### Generate some data
 Use the [datagen tool](https://github.com/MaterializeInc/datagen) to generate some data.